 Infant Research has made great progress during the last decades.
 Today, we know much more about how the infant’s brain is developing, how early interactions with the parents get started, and how the baby takes an active part in interactions with the parents.
-Here, I will only give you a few examples research on the child’s emotional development.
-If you look at the video below, you will see an interesting experiment by Professor Campos at Berkeley University, USA.
+Here, I will only give you a few examples of research on the child’s emotional development.
+The video shows an interesting experiment by Professor Campos at Berkeley University, USA.

 Ever since the days of Freud, we analysts have been stating that the human being is guided by an effort to seek pleasure and to avoid unpleasure.
 The psychoanalyst Melanie Klein stated that when the baby experiences “Mummy is supporting me”, the baby creates what Klein called an internal image of the Good Mother.
 The opposite experience leads rather to an internal image of the Bad Mother.
 Do you think this a black and white description?
 Certainly!
-That is how things are in the baby’s internal world.
+That is how things are in the baby’s internal world, though this bi-focal picture of the baby’s internal world has been contested by researchers like Daniel Stern.

 Today’s neuroscientists are beginning to understand which parts of the brain work with these kinds of processes.